Fryedrocket/ArduFocus/README.md

 1. Install [PlatformIO](https://platformio.org/) in VS Code.
 2. Connect your Arduino Nano via USB.
-3. Build and upload the firmware using PlatformIO's interface or CLI:
+3. Build and upload the firmware using PlatformIO's interface: pio run --target upload
+---

+## License

+This project is open-source and provided under the MIT License.

+---

+## Credits

+- Firmware by Connor Hutcheson
+- Based on open-source community contributions

+For more details, see the source code and comments in `src/main.cpp`.